Marilyn Salzman Webb: Personal life and education

-Webb's father died in 1963 a sudden heart attack.
+Webb's father died in 1963 of a heart attack.
 Her family was thrown into chaos and she finished college at Brandeis on a scholarship and by selling sandwiches at nights in the women's dorms.
-Webb has said it taught her abruptly about social class, and she found herself labeled “lowly.”
+Webb has said it taught her abruptly about social class, and she found herself labeled "lowly."
 Awareness of class divisions stayed with her for the rest of her life.

 In 1967, she married Lee Webb, who was the national secretary of SDS, and in 1970 their daughter, Jennifer Brooke Stanton Webb, was born in Washington, D.C., and named after First Wave feminist Elizabeth Cady Stanton.
 They subsequently moved to Vermont to teach at Goddard College and later divorced.

 In 1975, Webb moved to Boulder, Colorado, where she studied Tibetan Buddhism, worked at Naropa Institute (now Naropa University) and with her teacher, Chögyam Trungpa, Rinpoche.
 She edited two books on the Beat Poets and artists who taught at Naropa (among them, Allen Ginsberg, William Burroughs, Diane Di Prima and John Cage) and was a reporter for the Boulder Daily Camera.
 In 1980, Webb moved back to New York, where she continued her long career as a writer and editor.

-In 1993, Webb married John Sheedy Jr., a retired executive at Bristol-Myers, Vice Chairman of Corporate Executives Against the War in Vietnam, and father of Ally, Meghan, and Patrick Sheedy.
-Between them, they have five grandchildren: Ally's son Beck Lansbury; Jennifer's sons Lucas, Jack, and Quinn Kiefer; and Meghan's son Jack Antonangeli.
+In 1993, Webb married John Sheedy Jr., a retired executive at Bristol-Myers, Vice Chairman of Corporate Executives Against the War in Vietnam.